Diffusion-Based Adaptive Distributed Detection: Steady-State Performance in the Slow Adaptation Regime: The Distributed Detection Problem

-In order to visualize the main result in Theorem~4, we refer to the geometric interpretation given in Fig.~\ref{fig:Theo4Geo}.
-Assume, without loss of generality, that $\E_0\bx<\E_1\bx$, and, for the sake of concreteness, consider a detector with threshold $\eta$, amounting to the following form for the decision regions: \beq \Gamma_0=\{\gamma\in\mathbb{R}:\, \gamma\leq \eta \},\qquad \Gamma_1=\mathbb{R}\setminus\Gamma_0. \eeq Let us set $\E_0\bx<\eta<\E_1 \bx$ since, as will be clear soon, choosing a threshold outside the range $(\E_0\bx,\E_1\bx)$ will always nullify one of the exponents.
+In Fig.~\ref{fig:Theo4Geo}, we provide a geometric interpretation that can be useful to visualize the main message conveyed by Theorem~4.
+In order to rule out trivial cases, we assume that $\E_0\bx\neq\E_1\bx$, as happens, e.g., in the standard situation where the local statistic $\bx_k(n)$ is a log-likelihood ratio and the detection problem is identifiable~\cite{LehmannRomano}.
+Without loss of generality, we take $\E_0\bx<\E_1\bx$, and, for the sake of concreteness, we consider a detector with threshold $\eta$, amounting to the following form for the decision regions: \beq \Gamma_0=\{\gamma\in\mathbb{R}:\, \gamma\leq \eta \},\qquad \Gamma_1=\mathbb{R}\setminus\Gamma_0. \eeq Let us set $\E_0\bx<\eta<\E_1 \bx$ since, as will be clear soon, choosing a threshold outside the range $(\E_0\bx,\E_1\bx)$ will lead to trivial performance for one of the error exponents.
 According to Theorem~4, to evaluate the exponent ${\cal E}_0$ (resp., ${\cal E}_1$), one must consider the worst-case, i.e., the smallest value of the function $\Omega_0(\gamma)$ (resp., $\Omega_1(\gamma)$), within the corresponding {\em error} region $\Gamma_1$ (resp., $\Gamma_0$).
 In view of the convexity properties discussed at the end of Sec.~\ref{subsec:mainimplic}, and reported in Appendix C, we see that, for the threshold detector, both minima are attained only at $\gamma=\eta$.
 Certainly, this shape turns out to be of great interest in practical applications where, inspired by the optimality properties of a log-likelihood ratio test in the centralized case, a threshold detector is often an appealing and reasonable choice.
 On the other hand, we would like to stress that different, arbitrary decision regions can be in general chosen, and that the minima of $\Omega_0(\cdot)$ and $\Omega_1(\cdot)$ in Fig.~\ref{fig:Theo4Geo} might be correspondingly located at two different points.

 In summary, Theorem~4 allows us to compute the exponents ${\cal E}_0$ and ${\cal E}_1$ as functions of $i)$ the kind of statistic $\bx$ employed by the sensors, which determines the shape of the LMGFs $\psi_h(t)$ to be used in~(\ref{eq:Omegah}); and $ii)$ of the employed decision regions relevant for the minimizations in~(\ref{eq:E01}).
 Once ${\cal E}_0$ and ${\cal E}_1$ have been found, the error probabilities $\alpha_{k,\mu}$ and $\beta_{k,\mu}$ can be approximated using Eq.~(\ref{eq:mainres2}).
 This result is then key for both detector design and analysis, so that we are now ready to illustrate the operation of the adaptive distributed network of detectors.